strawberryjello/downloader/README.md

 Tests can be run locally using `rspec` or `rake` in the top-level directory.

 To check documentation coverage (provided by [Inch](https://github.com/rrrene/inch)), run `inch` in the top-level directory.

+## License

+This project is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).